KibromBerihu/ai4elife/readme.md

 ### ⚙️  Installation
-Please read the documentations before opening an issue !
+Please read the documentation before opening an issue!

 <font size='4'> Download/clone code to your local computer </font>